TelerikAcademy-Cloning/Databases/14. Database Performance/Slides/README.md

 # Query Execution Plans
 * *How the query optimizer decides to execute your query*
-* The query execution is `serial`
-  * SQL Server “compiles” query into a sequential steps which are executed one after the other
-* Individual steps also have internal sequential processing
+* `Execution Plans` visualize these steps
 * Some steps could be complex, consisting of several sub-steps (like an expression tree)
-* `Execution Plans` visualize these steps
 * Two types of plans: Estimated and Actual
 * Plans are also cached for reuse